 After you file a complaint at the Probate and Family Court, you have to “serve” the person you are taking to court.

 Serving is the formal way to tell another person you are taking them to court.
-That person is called the “defendant.”
+That person is the “defendant.”
+You are the "plaintiff".

 When you file a case, the clerk gives you

 - a "summons" to serve on the defendant.

 - You have to serve the defendant,

 - The number of days you have to serve the defendant,

 - you need to return "proof of service,"

 - If you do not serve defendant the judge may dismiss your case, and